Berceni metro station

 Berceni, formerly known as Depoul IMGB (IMGB Depot, in English) is a metro station in Bucharest, Romania.
-It is the southern terminal station of Bucharest Metro Line M2 and it is the only aboveground metro station of Bucharest.
+Until 2023 Tudor Arghezi extension, it served as the southern terminus of Bucharest Metro Line M2 from Pipera.
+It was the only aboveground metro station of Bucharest.

 This station is in the suburbs of Bucharest, straddling the line between the capital city and the commune of Popești-Leordeni in Ilfov County.
 It was opened on 24 January 1986 as part of the inaugural section of the line, from Piața Unirii.